OpenDemocracyManitoba/OpenDemocracyManitoba.github.io/_posts/2017-06-22-vps-rails-and-wordpress-hosting.md

 create database newdatabasename;
 ```

-Create a new user with full permissions to this database:
+Create a new user with full permissions to this database.
+Also from the SQL prompt:

 ```
 GRANT SELECT, INSERT, UPDATE, DELETE, CREATE, DROP, ALTER ON newdatabasename.* TO 'newusername'@'localhost' IDENTIFIED BY 'newuserpassword';